Tweedsmuir South Provincial Park: Points of interest

 The park was also home to Lonesome Lake, famed for homesteader and conservationist Ralph Edwards, who worked to preserve migration habitat there for the trumpeter swan.

 The Alexander MacKenzie Heritage Trail is a heritage trail that follows the routing of a historic footpath used by local First Nations for trade and travel between the coast and the interior.
 This trail would later be used by British explorer Alexander Mackenzie to become the first European to transit the continent by land and see the Pacific Ocean.
 A portion of the trail transits the park via Heckman Pass and Burnt Bridge Creek.

 Climate

 With such a vast area the climate varies throughout the park.
 However in the lower regions closer to the Bella Coola Valley the temperature is warmer with a higher annual level of rainfall.
 Around one fifth of their annual precipitation falls as snow.
-Further west as the altitude climbs the weather is generally more severe and the temperature changes throughout the summer and winter are drastic.
+Further east as the altitude climbs the weather is generally more severe and the temperature changes throughout the summer and winter are drastic.
 On average ranging between the minus thirties mid winter, to the higher forties during high summer.